oosode/fmo-ms-rmd/README.md

 for the moment.

-Also, this code works with a development version of Q-Chem, NWChem6.3 with python module, and Gamess.
+Also, this code works with a development version of Q-Chem, NWChem6.3 with python module, and GAMESS.

 Sample input script: